 In 2022, the French Ministry of Ecological Transition launched an ambitious initiative: the development of a “Carbon Calculator.”
 This novel tool is designed to measure the lifecycle carbon emissions of consumer goods and services.
-Learn how this project, which saw the involvement of Mantu brand LittleBig Connection, represents a crucial step in the ongoing efforts to combat climate change.
+Learn how this project, which saw the involvement of Mantu brand LittleBig Connection, represents a crucial step in the ongoing efforts to reduce carbon footprints and combat climate change.

 The road ahead